francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

     <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{1}}\notag$$
 </p>

-Now let's try to go deeper (don't think Inception) and see if we can get some more intuition.
+Now let's try to go deeper (don't think Inception 😉) and see if we can get some more intuition.
 Still looking at the origin, what happens if we add just one layer or weight?

 <p align="center">